Archive

 Important note: do not manually type a caret then the capital M character.
 Actually, in order to type ^M, press CTRL+V followed by CTRL+M.

-A quick note: the above command will look for the ^M character starting on line 1, replacing it ($s) with nothing (thus having the two consecutive forward slashes / with nothing in between).
-And this replacement is done globally (g).
+A quick note: the above command will look for the ^M character starting on line 1, substituting it ($s) with nothing (thus having the two consecutive forward slashes / with nothing in between).
+And this substitution is performed globally (g).

 Using vi to replace a string in multiple files